davemo/blog.davemo.com/app/posts/2021-11-11-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 npm i
 ```

-Using the [`tree` command](https://formulae.brew.sh/formula/tree), here's what things should look like after running the above.
+Using the [`tree` command](https://formulae.brew.sh/formula/tree), here's what things should look like.

 ```shell
 $ tree -L 2 ~/code/node